 Home to more than 50,000 students, a reputation as one of the best universities in the nation and plenty of rich history, it goes without saying that the University of Texas is an integral part of the Austin experience.
 If you’re headed to Austin for a visit, there are plenty of live music and food options around campus that will make you throw up your horns and say “Hook ‘em!”

 Spider House Ballroom.
 Credit Dylan Johnson.

 Hole in the Wall

 Stop by this legendary local establishment for an unapologetically Austin experience.
 Any Austin-based band you’ve heard of has probably graced the stages here.
 The venue has hosted the likings of Spoon, Gary Clark Jr., Bob Schneider, White Denim and more.
 Every night, Hole in the Wall features live music on two stages, drinks and food from Michi Ramen.

 Housed within the Texas Union building on campus and named as one of the “solidly respected, savvy clubs” nationwide by Billboard Magazine, this live music venue and bar is the place to go for an intimate acoustic set.

 A hot spot north of campus that truly embraces the weirdness of Austin.
-This cafe and ballroom is a space where you can catch live music, comedy, poetry and cabaret shows while you enjoy food truck fare and tasty cocktails from the bar.
+This coffee shop and venue is a space where you can catch live music, comedy, poetry and cabaret shows while you enjoy food truck fare and tasty cocktails from the bar.

 Cold Cookie Co.
 Credit Elisa Garcia.